Economic Development Authority

 - At Large: Jim Gromberg

-The City Beautification Committee serves to recognize business owners who have made an effort to clean, repair, improve, and enhance the overall aesthetics of their property to maintain the beauty of their neighborhood.
+The Beautification and Public Art Committee serves to recognize business owners who have made an effort to clean, repair, improve, and enhance the overall aesthetics of their property to maintain the beauty of their neighborhood.
 This committee encourages community improvements while enhancing our city’s visual image and economic vitality.
-They meet on a monthly basis from April through October, generally during the morning.
+In addition, this committee is tasked with supporting and securing additional public art in the community.
+They meet on the third Monday of each month.

-The Beautification Committee consists of five members, three members at large, one member representing the Sherburne County Master Gardeners Club, and one member representing the Chamber.
+The Beautification and Public Art Committee consists of six members, four members at large, one member representing the Sherburne County Master Gardeners Club, and one member representing the Elk River Area Chamber of Commerce